popsUlfr/steamos-btrfs/README.md

 The script installs a `btrfs-dedup@.timer` and `btrfs-dedup@.service` that runs a background deduplication using `rmlint` and `duperemove` once a week.

+It has a configuration file at `/etc/conf.d/btrfs-dedup` where you can modify the behaviour.
+By default dedup will only run when the power adapter is connected (pause/resume on AC).

-You can stop and resume the deduplication at any time, `duperemove` in some cases can take forever so the process is limited to 4 hours max.
+You can stop and resume the deduplication at any time, `duperemove` in some cases can take forever so the process is limited to 4 hours max by default.

 For `/home`:
 ```sh